Alilujian/Stock-Analysis/README.md

 ## Results
 ### Stock Analysis Results
 In 2017, except for TERP, all other stocks had a positive returns.
 Among the 12 stocks, DQ achieved the highest yearly returns with 199.4%.
-Where RUN gained the lowest positive return with 5.5%.
+Where RUN gained the lowest positive return with 5.5%.\
+In 2018, except for ENPH and RUN, all toher stocks had a negative yearly returns.
+ENPH and RUN achieved similar yearly returns around 80%.
+And both of their daily volume increased by more than $200,000,000 from 2017.
+JKS reached a highest negative returns of -60.5% among the 12 stocks, and its daily volume also drops.\

 ![VBA_Challenge_2017](VBA_Challenge_2017.png)\
 Figure 1: the daily volume and yearly returns of all stocks in 2017.